 Travel tips for traveling around Spain on your own

 Are you traveling to Spain?
 On this page, you will find a guide with all the information you need to travel to Spain.
 You will find practical information to plan your trip, tips to save money, itineraries and the essential places you have to visit, and much more!

 Top 3 places to visit in Spain

 More Places to Visit in Spain

 1. Visit Malaga and let yourself be seduced by its beaches and beach bars, white villages, gastronomy, and places with a lot of charm.

 2. Road Trip to Northern Spain and get to know one of the most beautiful regions of Spain.
 With spectacular gastronomy, cities, culture, and landscapes with a lot of charm.

 3. Enjoy Galicia, its beaches, and sunsets.
 Galician gastronomy, with its first quality seafood, towns stopped in time.
 Without a doubt, an essential.

 4. Get to know the World Heritage cities around Madrid.
-The Spanish capital has a lot of beautiful places around it, but what stands out the most are the World Heritage sites, such as Segovia, Avila, Toledo, Aranjuez, Alcalá de Henares.
+The Spanish capital has a lot of beautiful places around it, but what stands out the most are the World Heritage sites, such as Segovia, Avila, Toledo, Aranjuez, and Alcalá de Henares.

 Itineraries to travel Spain